 All products of the company were manufactured under international standards, with high quality and accepted by global customers as the company has manufactured and exported for more than 48 years.
-All products of the company were accredited by several standards, such as, GMP, HACCP, BRC, ISO 9001, ISO 14001, Amfori BSCI, SMETA Sedex b) Competition
+All products of the company were accredited by several standards, such as, GMP, HACCP, BRC, ISO 9001, ISO 14001, Amfori BSCI, SMETA Sedex

+(b) Competition

-(1) In 2019, the competitive situation became very severe due to overseas competitors such Indonesia and Philippines, which enjoy lower production costs relative to Thailand, increased production capacity and tried to grab market share.
-Nevertheless, Thailand continued to attain the highest market share and better selling prices thanks to good fruit quality, consistent volume and superior production technology/skill.
+(1) In 2020, the competition was very intense attributable to overseas competitors (Indonesia and Philippines), with lower cost of production than Thailand, had increased their production capacity and tried to capture higher market share.
+Nevertheless, Thailand was able to maintain its dominant market position by emphasizing on fruit quality and consistent volume, technological edge and higher production skill.